 Restrictions stemming from the Nature Conservation Act, the protection rules of the national park (in Estonian), everyman’s right and other legislation apply in Lahemaa National Park.
-Read more about the zones of the national park in the protection procedure section.
+Read more about the zones of the national park in the protection procedures section.

 - Try not to leave any traces in the nature.